openshift/enhancements/enhancements/baremetal/ztp-metal3.md

   time, the `BareMetalHost` state will be `provisioning`, and timeouts may apply.
 We may need a way to tell Ironic to never time out this operation, e.g. via custom timeouts per deploy step.

+- Is it possible (although rare) that the assisted agent restarts during its normal operation.
+The Ironic agent may misinterpret that as a successful exit.
+In the future, we may need to develop a more robust means of communication between the two agents.

 ### Test Plan